Wir schaffen das: 2018

 In August 2018, the Süddeutsche Zeitung asked its readers their views on three years of "wir schaffen das".
 The editorial felt that many asylum applications had been successfully processed in accordance with the Convention Relating to the Status of Refugees, and that many refugees had been able to join the workforce.
 It also pointed out that many refugees in the 1990s from the Balkans had returned to their country once the Yugoslav Wars were over.
 It did accuse some German politicians of provoking "agitation" to create conflict.

 According to a poll completed by ARD-Deutschlandtrend in September 2018, a majority of respondents felt that Merkel's refugee policy had not been a success.
 In addition, 49% of respondents felt that the government was not taking concerns around immigration seriously.

 Accuracy of claim

-A study by the Institute of German Economy (IW) in September 2020 found that more and more asylum seekers in the labour market are in employment, with the employment rate of people from the main source countries (during the 2015/2016 migrant crisis) almost tripling from 10.6% in 2016 to 29% in 2020.
+A study by the Institute of German Economy (IW) in September 2020 found that asylum seeker participation in the labour market has risen marginally, with the unemployment rate of people from the main source countries (during the 2015/2016 migrant crisis) falling from 89.4% unemployed in 2016 to 71% in 2020.